 Operating on Private Property

-Operation is an essentially element to Driving under the Influence.
+The operation is an essential element to Driving under the Influence.
 Where you actually operating the car or just sitting in or near it?
 Was your car on a public or private road?
 Was your car being operated on a Rhode Island road or a road that is owned by the Federal Government?
-A throughout investigation of where you were actually observed operating your car is required for a successful defense.
+A thorough investigation of where you were actually observed operating your car is required for a successful defense.

 Rhode Island DUI Lawyer